for 40 Years

 Previously, any claim over $4,500 had the potential to be “removed” into the Circuit Court.
 The Circuit Court still has exclusive jurisdiction over any claims in excess of $25,000, meaning that claims of $25,000 or more must be filed in the Circuit Court where most cases are tried by a jury and take 1 year or more from filing to get to trial.

 The second big difference is that trials in General District Court are much less expensive for both the plaintiff and defense.
 In most cases, you will have to present evidence and testimony about your bodily injuries.
 This requires that your doctor or some other expert appear in court to testify.
 However, in General District Court, the plaintiff may put on medical evidence in the form of affidavits instead of testimony.
 To do this, the doctor simply writes a sworn explanation of his treatment of the patient.
-This is important for plaintiffs because of the hundreds of dollars in expenses that can be saved by not having to pay the doctor to come to court with you.
+This is important for plaintiffs because of the thousands of dollars in expenses that can be saved by not having to pay the doctor to come to court for you.